krowe/ZSH-Keybindings/README.md

 or get them.
 The `.zshcr_reference` file is not needed but may be useful to you if you want to see the other settings I use.

 ## Configuration ##

 You may either append this to your `~/.zshrc` file or you may `source` it from there.

+### The Email Key ###

+The email key needs special attention to make work.
 To configure this you will want to setup the email account in the `_check-gmail()` function.
-Replace `EmailID` with the portion of your Gmail email address which precedes the `@` symbol.
+Replace `EmailID` with the portion of your Gmail email address which precedes the
+<kbd>@</kbd> symbol.

+This also requires that you to enable the ATOM feed in Gmail.
+If you don't know what that is then go ahead and try this and let it fail.
+There will then be a message in your inbox.
+This message will have instructions on how to enable it.

+### Sudo ###

+Two of the keys rely on *sudo*.
+If you do not use *sudo* then you'll want to modify the scripts for them to work for you without it.
+If you do use *sudo* then there is a small modification you'll want to make to your *visudo* file.
+To do this type, `sudo visudo` at the command line.
+Then add something similar to the following:

+      username   ALL=(ALL) NOPASSWD: /sbin/reboot

+Where `username` is replaced by you actual Linux user name.
+This will allow the user specified to reboot the computer without a password.
+Once you do this, you should be extra careful about accidentally running reboot because it'll just work.
+It isn't a problem for me because I usually use `shutdown -r now` myself.

 ## Limitations ##